gfelber-tgm/DemonSeed/README.md

 #### Programming

-In order to install the boot loader you need to flash it onto the DemonSeed.
+In order to install the boot-loader, you need to flash it onto the DemonSeed.
 This code for this is in this Repo in the file *DemonSeed.hex*.